rosafilgueira/DARE_SEISMO/specfem3d/docker/README.md

 docker build .
 ```

-Start a shell on the container:
+Start the container and start a shell:

 ```
 docker run -it <IMAGE_ID> /bin/sh
 ```

-Test MPI, for example:
+Compile and run the MPI example:

 ```
 /home/mpiuser # mpicc mpi_hello_world.c